All posts

 This comparison aims to lay out the differences clearly and honestly.

-Brella in Detail
+Brella in detail

 Brella is designed for business events — tech conferences, trade shows, industry summits — where attendees arrive with professional objectives and want to maximise ROI from their attendance.

-FirstMove in Detail
+FirstMove in detail

 FirstMove is designed for consumer-facing events — festivals, social gatherings, community events, and professional events where people want to connect more naturally.